gvwilson/rsdx/05_dim/index.md

+---
-# 05: measure fractal dimension
+title: "05: measure fractal dimension"
+---

 - Use box-counting to estimate fractal dimension.